STS-80: Mission background

-Astronauts were selected for the mission on 17 January 1996.
-Stacking of the Solid Rocket Boosters (SRBs) began 9 September 1996.
-On 18 September, the launch date was bumped back from no earlier than (NET) 31 October to 8 November.
-Payload doors were closed on 25 September.
+Astronauts were selected for the mission on January 17, 1996.
+Stacking of the Solid Rocket Boosters (SRBs) began September 9, 1996.
+On September 18, the launch date was bumped back from no earlier than (NET) October 31 to November 8.
+Payload doors were closed on September 25.
 The following day, the External fuel tank was mated to the SRBs inside the Vehicle Assembly Building.

 Further progress was delayed while two windows on the orbiter were replaced; NASA feared that they might be susceptible to breakage after seven and eight flights.
-Columbia was rolled over to the VAB on 9 October to begin final assembly preparations.
+Columbia was rolled over to the VAB on October 9 to begin final assembly preparations.

-On 11 October, Columbia was mated with the external fuel tank, and the payload was delivered and transferred.
-Rollout to Pad 39B occurred on 16 October, which was followed by flight readiness checks of the main propulsion system.
+On October 11, Columbia was mated with the external fuel tank, and the payload was delivered and transferred.
+Rollout to Pad 39B occurred on October 16, which was followed by flight readiness checks of the main propulsion system.

-After a Flight Readiness Review on 28 October, an additional FRR was requested to further analyze the Redesigned Solid Rocket Motor (RSRM) due to nozzle erosion that occurred on STS-79; on the 29th, a fuel pump failed, delaying the fueling process of Columbia.
-The erosion problem led to a week long delay instituted on 4 November.
-A launch date of 15 November was set, contingent on a successful Atlas launch two days prior.
-The forecast of bad weather pushed the launch back even further, to a date of 19 November.
+After a Flight Readiness Review on October 28, an additional FRR was requested to further analyze the Redesigned Solid Rocket Motor (RSRM) due to nozzle erosion that occurred on STS-79; on the 29th, a fuel pump failed, delaying the fueling process of Columbia.
+The erosion problem led to a week long delay instituted on November 4.
+A launch date of November 15 was set, contingent on a successful Atlas launch two days prior.
+The forecast of bad weather pushed the launch back even further, to a date of November 19.

+During landing, Jones planned to use a video camera to capture footage of the plasma tube trailing behind the orbiter from the overhead windows.
+He asked Musgrave to assist with the recording, with the expectation that he would take his seat on the mid-deck once the orbiter reached entry interface.
+Instead, Musgrave elected to remain standing on the flight deck behind Commander Cockrell (in Seat 1) throughout re-entry and landing.
+Jones estimated that the 61-year-old Musgrave would have experienced 1.7 times the normal force of Earth's gravity for five to ten continuous minutes after 18 days of near weightlessness.